italiangrid/storm/download.md

 ### Nightly builds

 Development packages are built regularly on our continuous integration infrastructure.
-The nigthly built packages can be found in the [StoRM nightly SL6 repository][nightly-repoview].
+The nightly built packages can be found in the [StoRM nightly SL6 repository][nightly-repoview].

 Download nightly repository [.repo][nightly-repo-file] file as follow: